pymolresponse package

 Base class for all solvers of the type $AX = B$, where $A$ is formed explicitly.

-form_explicit_hessian(hamiltonian: Hamiltonian, spin: Spin, frequency: float) None[source]
+form_explicit_hessian(hamiltonian: Hamiltonian, spin: Spin, frequency: float | None) None[source]

 form_response_vectors() None[source]

-abstract invert_explicit_hessian() None[source]
+abstractmethod invert_explicit_hessian() None[source]

 Invert the full explicitly-constructed electronic Hessian.

-run(hamiltonian: Hamiltonian, spin: Spin, program: Program, program_obj) None[source]
+run(hamiltonian: Hamiltonian, spin: Spin, program: Program | None, program_obj: Any) None[source]

 Run the solver.

-class pymolresponse.solvers.IterativeLinEqSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray, jk_generator: JK, *, maxiter: int = 40, conv: float = 1e-09)[source]
+class pymolresponse.solvers.IterativeLinEqSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations, jk_generator: JK, *, maxiter: int = 40, conv: float = 1e-09)[source]

 Bases: LineqSolver

-run(hamiltonian: Hamiltonian, spin: Spin, program: Program, program_obj) None[source]
+run(hamiltonian: Hamiltonian, spin: Spin, program: Program | None, program_obj: Any) None[source]

 Run the solver.

-class pymolresponse.solvers.LineqSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.LineqSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: Solver, ABC